Sarin: Production and structure

-(CH3)2CHO- + CH3P(O)FOCH(CH3)2 -> CH3P(O)(OCH(CH3)2)2 + F-

-This chemical degrades into isopropyl methylphosphonic acid.

 Degradation and shelf life

-The most important chemical reactions of phosphoryl halides is the hydrolysis of the bond between phosphorus and the fluoride.
-This P-F bond is easily broken by nucleophilic agents, such as water and hydroxide.
-At high pH, sarin decomposes rapidly to nontoxic phosphonic acid derivatives.
+Degradation of phosphoryl halides begins with hydrolysis of the bond between phosphorus and the fluorine atom.
+This P-F bond is easily broken by nucleophilic agents through a SN2 mechanism, such as water and hydroxide.
+At high pH, sarin decomposes rapidly to relatively nontoxic phosphonic acid derivatives.
 The initial breakdown of sarin is into isopropyl methylphosphonic acid (IMPA), a chemical that is not commonly found in nature except as a breakdown product of sarin (this is useful for detecting the recent deployment of sarin as a weapon).
 IMPA then degrades into methylphosphonic acid (MPA), which can also be produced by other organophosphates.

 Sarin with residual acid degrades after a period of several weeks to several months.
 The shelf life can be shortened by impurities in precursor materials.
 According to the CIA, some Iraqi sarin had a shelf life of only a few weeks, owing mostly to impure precursors.

 Along with nerve agents such as tabun and VX, sarin can have a short shelf life.
 Therefore, it is usually stored as two separate precursors that produce sarin when combined.
 Sarin's shelf life can be extended by increasing the purity of the precursor and intermediates and incorporating stabilizers such as tributylamine.
 In some formulations, tributylamine is replaced by diisopropylcarbodiimide (DIC), allowing sarin to be stored in aluminium casings.
 In binary chemical weapons, the two precursors are stored separately in the same shell and mixed to form the agent immediately before or when the shell is in flight.
 This approach has the dual benefit of solving the stability issue and increasing the safety of sarin munitions.